Akali Build Guide by Bryun

 If you are doing really well in the game, and not dying.
 I highly encourage you to buy this item, with 20 stacks and a Rabadon's Deathcap you'll be taking an enemy champion down before anyone can react.

-Buy this if the enemy team has a lot of AP based champions.
+Buy this if the enemy team has a big AP composition.
 Spirit Visage is the highest magic resist item in the game now, and gives Akali health regeneration.

 Buy this item if they have a LeBlanc, Veigar, or any high spell damage caster.
 Although this item includes mana, it provides you with 375 health and a shield that negates any ability once until it re-activates in 45 seconds.
 Useful against champions with ultimates like Ashe's ( Enchanted Crystal Arrow), Amumu's ( Curse of the Sad Mummy), Malphite's ( Unstoppable Force), etc.